Navia Benefit Data Breach Investigation

 March 25, 2026

-If you received a letter from Navia Benefit Solutions in March 2026, you are not alone.
-Nearly 2.7 million people across the United States are now dealing with the aftermath of a serious data breach that exposed sensitive personal and health benefits information.
-Here is what happened, what data was compromised, and what you can do about it.
+If you received a letter from Navia Benefit Solutions in March 2026, you are one of nearly 2.7 million people across the United States now dealing with the aftermath of a serious data breach that exposed sensitive personal and health benefits information.
 Contact our data breach lawyers to learn more about your legal options.

 What Happened?

-Hackers allegedly gained unauthorized access to Navia's systems on December 22, 2025, and quietly remained inside for nearly a month.
-The company did not detect the intrusion until January 23, 2026, by which point the attackers had already accessed and likely taken a significant amount of data.
+Hackers allegedly gained unauthorized access to Navia's systems on December 22, 2025, and the company did not detect the intrusion until January 23, 2026, by which point the attackers had already accessed and likely taken a significant amount of data.
 The access window ran from December 22, 2025, through January 15, 2026.

 Navia filed a formal report with the Maine Attorney General's Office confirming that 2,697,540 individuals were affected.
 Individual notification letters began going out on March 18, 2026, meaning many victims went weeks without knowing their data had been compromised.